NicholasBlaskey/Conways-Game-Of-Life/README.md

 ### Geometry shader

-This method uses a geometry shader to only need to render a pixel for each point then the geometry shader transforms this pixel into each square.
+This method uses the geometry shader.
+Instead of needing to pass 6 vertices in we can pass in a single point for each triangle.

+~675fps at 25x25

+~625fps at 100x100

+~225fps at 500x500

+~100fps at 1000x1000